kiranpuli/RecipeSearch/README.md

 # Recipe Search
-Simple search application to fetch data from an _api_ and organizing them
+Simple search tool for recipes

 ### Tools used
 * HTML